Privacy and Civil Liberties Oversight Board

-The Privacy and Civil Liberties Oversight Board (PCLOB) is an independent agency within the executive branch of the United States government, established by Congress in 2004 to advise the President and other senior executive branch officials to ensure that concerns with respect to privacy and civil liberties in the United States are appropriately considered in the development and implementation of all laws, regulations, and executive branch policies related to terrorism.
+The Privacy and Civil Liberties Oversight Board (PCLOB) is an independent agency within the executive branch of the United States government, established by Congress in 2004 to advise the President and other senior executive branch officials to ensure that concerns concerning privacy and civil liberties in the United States are appropriately considered in the development and implementation of all laws, regulations, and executive branch policies related to terrorism.

 Role and operations

 The purpose of the Privacy and Civil Liberties Oversight Board is two-fold: to analyze and review actions the executive branch takes to protect the nation from terrorism, ensuring that the need for such actions is balanced with the need to protect privacy and civil liberties; and to ensure that liberty concerns are appropriately considered in the development and implementation of law, regulations and policies related to efforts to protect the nation against terrorism.

 The Board has two main functions: (a) advice and counsel on policy development and implementation and (b) oversight.
-Its functions include reviewing proposed legislation, regulations and policies; advising the President and the departments and agencies of the executive branch; and continually reviewing the implementation of the regulations, policies, and procedures of the executive branch relating to terrorism to ensure that privacy and civil liberties are protected.
-In addition, the Board is specifically charged with responsibility for reviewing the terrorism information sharing practices of executive branch departments and agencies to determine, whether they adhere to guidelines designed to appropriately protect privacy and civil liberties.
+Its functions include reviewing proposed legislation, regulations, and policies; advising the President and the departments and agencies of the executive branch; and continually reviewing the implementation of the regulations, policies, and procedures of the executive branch relating to terrorism to ensure that privacy and civil liberties are protected.
+In addition, the Board is specifically responsible for reviewing the terrorism information sharing practices of executive branch departments and agencies to determine whether they adhere to guidelines designed to protect privacy and civil liberties appropriately.
 In the course of performing these functions, the Board shall coordinate with the privacy and civil liberties officers in the relevant departments and agencies.

-The Board is authorized to have access to all relevant information necessary to fulfill its role, including classified information consistent with applicable law.
-The Board is required to report to Congress not less than semiannually.
+The Board is authorized to have access to all relevant information necessary to fulfill its role, including classified information, consistent with applicable law.
+The Board is required to report to Congress at least semiannually.

 History

 2004–2006: Creation within the Executive Office

 Recommended by the 9/11 Commission Report issued on July 22, 2004, the Privacy and Civil Liberties Oversight Board was initially established by the Intelligence Reform and Terrorism Prevention Act of 2004.
 It consisted of five members appointed by the President, with the board being part of the Executive Office of the President and was supported by an Executive Director and staff.
-In February 2005, a majority of Minnesota congresspersons and senators had nominated Coleen Rowley to serve on the Board, but President George W. Bush did not nominate her.

 The first Board members from 2006 were Carol E. Dinkins, of Texas, Chairwoman; Alan Charles Raul, of the District of Columbia, Vice Chairman; Theodore B. Olson, of Virginia; Lanny Davis, of Maryland, and Francis X. Taylor, of Maryland.
-The Chairwoman and Vice Chairman were confirmed by the Senate on February 17, 2006.
+The Senate confirmed the Chairwoman and Vice Chairman on February 17, 2006.
 All Board members were sworn in and had their first meeting on March 14, 2006.
 On May 14, 2007, Lanny Davis resigned, charging that the White House had sought to control the content of a Board report.